nuclear-multimessenger-astronomy/nmma/doc/index.rst

 .. note::

    If everything has gone smoothly, all of these above mentioned "pip install something" commands will show that the requirements have already been satisfied.
-Otherwise, these will cover the dependencies if not covered by ``python setup.py install``.
-Also, if running ``python setup.py install`` shows something on the lines of "cannot cythonize without cython", do:
+Otherwise, these will cover the dependencies if not covered by ``pip install .``.
+Also, if running ``pip install .`` shows something on the lines of "cannot cythonize without cython", do:

-``conda install -c anaconda cython==0.29.24`` and redo ``python setup.py install``.
+``conda install -c anaconda cython==0.29.24`` and redo ``pip install .``.

 .. _arm64mac: